Consumer Medicine Information

 muscle spasms or twitches

-or go to Accident and Emergency at the nearest hospital if any of the following
+or go to Accident and Emergency at your nearest hospital:

 allergic reaction including, swelling of limbs, face, lips, mouth or throat which

 skin rash, which may blister, and looks like small targets (central dark spots surround

 by a paler area, with a dark ring around the edge) called erythema multiforme

 a widespread rash with blisters and peeling skin, particularly around the mouth, nose,

 sudden onset of prolonged muscular spasm, affecting the eyes, head, neck and body